bterwijn/invocation_tree/README.md

 ![permutations](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/permutations_neighbor.gif)
 Or see it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/permutations_neighbor.py)

-This stops neighbors from being equal early, in contrast to iteration, where we would have had to filter permutation with equal neighbors out after the fact which could be much slower.
+With recursion we can stop neighbors from being equal early, in contrast to iteration, where we would have had to filter out a permutation with equal neighbors after it was fully generated, which could be much slower.

 **exercise3:** Print all permutations with replacements of elements 'A', 'B', and 'C' of length 5 that are palindrome ('ABABA' is palindrome because if you read it backwards it's the same).

 # Path Planning #

 A graph is defined by nodes which we name with letters, and edges which define the connections between nodes.
-For example edge `('a', 'j')` defines tat there is a connection between node `a` and node `j`.
+For example edge `('a', 'j')` defines that there is a connection between node `a` and node `j`.
 In a bidirectional graph a connection betweeen two nodes can be used in both directions, from `a` to `j` and from `j` to `a`.

 We define a bidirectional graph by a list of edges:
 ```